-“No man,” I retorted, adding tealeaves to the boiling water, “I don’t think you could be friends to anyone.”
+“No man.”
+I added tealeaves to the boiling water.
+“I don’t think you could be friends to anyone.”

 “Is that so?” he said, his brow creased, “then why the hell am I wasting my Saturday evening here?”

-“Not just yours, mind you.
-And it’s ’cause maybe you wanted to see, first hand, how miserable I am without the job.”
+“Not yours alone, mind you.
+And maybe it’s because you wanted to see, first hand, how miserable I am without the job.”

-“No brother,” he said, shaking his head, vehemently.
+“No brother,” he said, shaking his head.
 “You get me all wrong.
-It’s ‘cause I care for you.”
+I care for you.”

-I grimaced.
-The beer was kicking up his system, I guess.
+I found myself grimacing.
+The beer was kicking up his system.
 The next he’d say he loved me.

 “You don’t believe me?” he said, his words beginning to slur.
-“Okay, tell me, just tell me… who else, out of all your wonderful friends, is here to meet you?
-No one, right?
-The fuckers don’t even know you’re back.
+“Okay, tell me… who else, out of all your wonderful friends, is here to meet you?
+The f**kers don’t even know you’re back.
 Do they?
 And even if they were here, I can bet, they wouldn’t have the heart to tell you the truth.

-“But I do,” he continued, before I could say something.
+“But I do,” he continued, before I could say anything.
 “Why?
 ‘Cause I am a real friend.
-And the truth is: that you think you’ve earned enough money to go all Buddha now.
+And here’s the truth: you think you’ve earned enough money to go all Buddha now.
 Live in the Himalayas, meditate, and all that shit, but I tell you… it’ll all be gone soon.
-Poof!… and then you’ll find yourself back in the old streets, begging for work again.”
-He took a couple of quick swallows of the beer, and resumed, “And I tell you this so that you can do something about it now, when you still have the time.”
+Poof!… and you’ll find yourself back in the old streets, begging for work again.”
+He took a couple of quick swallows of the beer, and resumed, “And I tell you this not to embarrass you, no, but so that you can do something about it now, when you still have the time.”

-“But the point is,” I said, restraining an urge to punch him, “that I know what I’m doing, so just chill.”
+“But the point is,” I said, restraining an urge to punch him in the face, “that I know what I’m doing.
+So just chill.”

 He went stiff, and looked at me, offended.

-“I guess I should.”
+“I guess I really should.”
 He finished his beer, and let out a loud belch.
-Then he shuffled across to the washroom, hitching up his belt in place.
-I saw him fumbling with the doorknob for a couple of seconds, as I gave my tea a final boil.
-And then I poured it out in a cup, and carried it to the sofa.
+Then he shuffled across to the washroom, hitching up his belt in place, as I gave my tea a final boil.
+I poured it out in a cup, and carried it to the sofa.

-He came back after a few minutes, all combed, and freshened up, chewing a gum, and picked up his bag.
+He came back after a few minutes, all combed, and freshened up, chewing a gum.

-“It was my mistake coming here,” he said.
-“I thought I could talk some sense into you, but -”
+“It was a mistake coming here,” he said, picking up his bag.
+“I really thought I could talk some sense into you, but –”

 “Yes.
 I absolutely loved the way you did that.
 You’re the man to be consulted, always.”